KikairyuLatias/YGOPro4/README.md

 # Archetypes and Codes

 See "Set ID.xlsx" for the list.
 Please note that I may not update it as periodically as I do with the card files.

-My cards are indexed as 9000xxxx for the most part, however many of them are hard coded.
-I am currently editing the codes to be softer and able to move around if I need to make modifications (i.e. Konami makes a card that falls into this range).

-If I need to move cards around to 9-digit passcodes (which may be likely), they will be uploaded as such.
-The older files may still remain, but please delete them as you download the newest versions.

-(I apologize for the inconvenience in not deleting the older files, however this becomes a legitimate headache to do on browser)